 Yet the organization that planned the kayaking expedition had earned some credibility in Przemek's mind because the invitation had come from his university.

 However, the electronics and telecommunications major was still skeptical.
-So he decided to investigate this group known as Ruch Akademicki Pod Prąd, the name for the campus ministry of Campus Crusade for Christ in Poland.
+So he decided to investigate this group known as Ruch Akademicki Pod Prąd, the name for the campus ministry of Cru in Poland.

 Though commonly just called Pod Prąd, the full name means "Student Movement Against the Tide."